- Fitness to Practise *New*

 - Although the pharmacy programme remains focused on producing well-trained hospital and community pharmacists to serve in a patient-care setting, many pharmacy graduates have also leveraged on their knowledge and expertise on medication use/ management, and developed successful careers in indirect patient care areas, e.g. health sciences research, regulatory practice, clinical trials management etc.

-- Hence, pharmacy should not be seen as a substitute for a medical degree but an orthogonal and complementary role in supporting healthcare at large.
+- Hence, pharmacy should not be seen as a substitute for a medical profession but it plays an orthogonal and complementary role in supporting healthcare at large.

 16. How many students are accepted each year?

-17. May I apply again if I am denied admission the first time?
+17. May I apply again if I am denied the first time?

 - The Pharmacy programme is highly competitive and we receive a large number of applications each year.